 Therefore the Serengeti National park can be divided into five distinct areas as explained below:

-Around the end of April, May, and June, a huge herd of wildebeests along with partners; zebras, elands, and gazelles round the Western Corridor of the Serengeti, south of the Grumeti River.
+Around the end of April, May, and June, a huge herd of wildebeests along with partners; zebras, elands, and gazelles around the Western Corridor of the Serengeti, south of the Grumeti River.
 Haunted behind by lions, cheetahs, leopards, and hyenas and ahead by giant Nile crocodiles, many hundreds perish at the expense of the river crossing while others survive to carry out the cycle.

 There is a sizeable resident wildebeest population which does not migrate but remains here year-round.
 After the periodic Mbalageti River runs dry, the Grumeti River holds the pools which draw thousands of mammals.
 Buffalo and hippopotamus rarely stray far from water.

 Lobo, at the eastern edge of the Serengeti National Park and on a small stretch of the Grumeti River; that offers an excellent year-round game observation, gives unchallenged views of grassland and kopjes.
-Further southeast, outside the game park border, there is almost a third as large as the Serengeti National Park, Loliondo the private concession and handier; in this side of Serengeti you may walk and drive without restriction; day and night, on road and off, taking packed meals or dining out in any location you choose; true freedom.
+Further southeast, outside the game park border, there is almost a third as large as the Serengeti National Park, Loliondo the private concession and handier; in this side of Serengeti you may walk and drive without restriction; day and night, on-road and off, taking packed meals or dining out in any location you choose; true freedom.

 Lose yourself in appreciation of the way of life led by wild creatures.
 You may pay a visit to the native Maasai community which will enable you to experience and appreciate diversity in ways of life.
 The cultural and wildlife tour of Eastern Africa will liberate you by the discoveries you make about your identity.
 Enjoy a Serengeti East Safari during October and November